Mebdix/MyPersonalWebsite/content/publication/journal-article/index.md

 ---

 {{% callout note %}}
-Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the *Cite* button above to import publication metadata into your reference management software.
 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+Click the *Slides* button to check out the slides.
 {{% /callout %}}

-Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).
+I will upload the slides very soon.